uchicago-cs/chiwebsite/chirc/assignment2.rst

 -  The ``NICK`` and ``USER`` messages can be received in any order, and a connection is not *fully* registered until both messages have been received (and neither contain any errors)

+-  If you receive any message other than ``NICK`` or ``USER`` before the connection registration is complete, you must send a ``ERR_NOTREGISTERED`` reply if that message contained a supported command (i.e., one of the commands we are asking you to implement in this project).
+   Otherwise, you should just silently ignore that message.
+Take into account that, once registration is complete, this behavior will change (see ``ERR_UNKNOWNCOMMAND`` below)

 -  The ``NICK`` command can also be used *after* the connection registration to change a user’s nick.